-There are difficulties involved with overseas expansion but it may be a vital part of a company’s strategy to obtain desired growth.
-According to Rutgers, 80% of executives believe that a company needs to enter an international market to achieve long-term growth.
+There are difficulties involved with growing business abroad, but it's a vital part of a company's strategy to obtain long-term growth.

-If your company is considering international expansion, a few booming markets include Toronto, Bali, Hong Kong, Santiago, and Tel Aviv.
+If your company is considering international expansion, a few booming markets in 2023 include Singapore, Ireland, Denmark, Hungary, Luxembourg, and Hong Kong.

 Your target country’s culture will be a key section of your global expansion strategy.
 Before committing to a market, even with one of the agile approaches listed above, test the market through personal research.